-Homelessness is an emergency whatever the weather but in torrential rain and freezing conditions, people are in even greater danger.
-Tonight, thousands of homeless people will be exposed to dangerous conditions.
+Homelessness is an emergency whatever the conditions but due to the Coronavirus Outbreak, people are in even greater danger.

-More than one homeless person dies every day in the UK*, and we are determined to change that.
-Rough sleeping means people are more likely to die young, with an average age of death for men at 47, and for women at 42.*2
+More than one homeless person dies every day in the UK*, and rough sleeping means people are more likely to die young, with an average age of death for men at 47, and for women at 42.*2

-Whether you're looking to donate your time or make a financial gift, there are a number of ways you can make a difference to homeless people this winter and all year round.
+Whether you're looking to donate your time or make a financial gift, there are a number of ways you can make a difference to homeless people during this crisis.

 1. Connect rough sleepers with local services

 If you are in England or Wales, download the Street Link app.
 StreetLink exists to help end rough sleeping by enabling members of the public to connect people sleeping rough with the local services that can support them.